Surrendering or Rehoming a Cat

 – We do not accept feral outdoor cats into our adoption program nor can we remove outside cats from your property.
 We can assist with TNR and caretaker supplies.

 – We often have a waiting list as our Lounge can only hold 20 cats at a time (all have to be fully vetted to be at the Lounge so we cannot intake directly into the Lounge) and with only a few foster homes available, we get overrun very quickly with our own rescue cats that we pull from the street or bad situations.
-We often get 2 to 3 emails each day on owner surrenders and just cannot accept them all.
-We usually take in about 20-30 new cats each month as space allows so depending on how many cats we have in line, it could be a few weeks until we can offer help.
-You can also try our friends at Nose 2 Tail, Merlin’s Cat Rescue, Humane Animal Rescue, or Homeless Cat Management Team/Pittsburgh CAT.
+We get a dozen or more emails & calls each day for owner surrenders and just cannot accept them all.
+We’ve included other local rescue information that you can try as well.

-– One of our volunteers will contact you as space opens up to schedule a time where to meet with you and assist with rehoming of your kitty.
+– One of our volunteers will contact you if we can assist with rehoming your kitty.
+Once space opens up, we will reach out to schedule a time to meet with you.

 Here are some other rescues & resources to try:

 Humane Animal Rescue – (412) 345-7300